GNOME/calls/README.md

 ### Running from the build directory
-You can run calls without having to install it by executing the run script in the build folder, i.e. `_build/run`
+You can run calls without having to install it by executing the run script in the build folder, i.e. `_build/run`.
+This script will setup the needed environment and start Calls.

-When running from the build tree you can use `CALLS_PLUGIN_DIR` environment varible to specify the directroy from where plugins are loaded.
-To e.g. load the dummy plugin from the build tree:
+### Call provider backends
+Call provider backends are compiled as plugins and can be loaded and unloaded at runtime using the `-p` command line flag, followed by the plugin name.

+Setting the `CALLS_PLUGIN_DIR` environment variable will include the specified directory in the plugin search path.
+F.e.

     export CALLS_PLUGIN_DIR=_build/plugins/
-    _build/run -p dummy
+    /usr/local/bin/gnome-calls -p dummy

 ### oFono